emmett-deen/Flutter-Atlanta-Dart-Backend/README.md

 ![FATL Logo](https://secure.meetupstatic.com/photos/event/c/2/6/c/clean_501889772.webp)
-# Flutter Atlanta Packages Example
+# Flutter Atlanta Dart as Backend Example
-This example was used for a talk for this meetup https://www.meetup.com/flutter-atlanta/events/294871279/
+This example was used for a talk for this meetup https://www.meetup.com/flutter-atlanta/events/296082856/

 ## Getting Started 🚀